 Fair Value Measurements

-Jur ne 30, 2017 Level 1 Level 2 Level 3
+June 30, 2017 Level 1 Level 2 Level 3

 Assets:

-Certificates of deposit \$ 1,043 \$ \$ 1,043 \$
+Certificates of deposit \$ 1,043 \$ - \$ 1,043 \$

 Total \$ 1,043 \$ \$ 1,043 \$

 The carrying values of cash and cash equivalents, including money market funds, restricted cash, accounts receivable and payable, and accrued liabilities approximate fair value due to the short-term maturities of these assets and liabilities.
 The fair value of the Company's certificates of deposit are determined through quoted prices for identical or similar instruments in markets that are not active or are directly or indirectly observable.
-The cost-method investment, which is presented within other non-current assets in the accompanying consolidated balance sheets, does not have a readily determinable fair value, as such the Company recorded the investment at cost and will continue to evaluate the asset for impairment on a quarterly basis.